nens/lizard-client/README.md

 The components can include other components and should be used by a *core* module.
 NOTE: this is a major todo, even the term *core* is under debate.
 But what is agreed on is that components should be grouped in modules (like mapView and dashboardView modules).
 Core modules are included by the app's module which resides in the root of `/app`.

 `app/lib` contains low level services and non-angular files.
 These do not make up a component but contain individual pieces of logic that are used by components or *core* modules.

+## Internationalization
+Lizard-client uses angular-gettext to translate and pluralize texts.
+See the [docs](https://angular-gettext.rocketeer.be/dev-guide/).
+The workflow is currently setup in its simplest form.

+To include translation just run `grunt nggettext_compile` which creates a `translations.js` that is included in the app.
+Make sure you have all the dependencies by calling `npm install`.

+To create a new string that requires translation:

+1. Use `<span translate>Hallo daar!</span>`, or for more complicated cases check the docs: [on html elements](https://angular-gettext.rocketeer.be/dev-guide/annotate/), [or in the source code](https://angular-gettext.rocketeer.be/dev-guide/annotate-js/).
+For now all text is in Dutch and is translated to other languages.
+2. Extract the text that requires translation by calling `grunt nggettext_extract`.
+3. Upload the translation template in `po/template.pot` to [transifex](https://translations.lizard.net/projects/p/lizard6/) or your favourite translation tool.
+4. Get yourself a language wizard and get some coffee or go on a trip.
+5. Download a `.po` file to `po/` in the project root.
+5. Run `grunt nggettext_compile` and bob's your uncle!

+The template.pot and the translations.js are ingored by git.
+The translated `.po` files are versioned.

+In the future we might move to support multiple languages in seperate files and lazy loading, see: https://angular-gettext.rocketeer.be/dev-guide/lazy-loading/ .

 ## Browser compatibility chart